American WideScreen Museum Home Page

 Meanwhile, Sophia Loren's biggest Italian competitor, Gina Lollobridgida, proved that Technirama wasn't reserved only for vast spectacles with casts of thousands.
 After all, a good image is a good image and while Loren married a producer, Lollobridgida WAS a producer and had a keen photographic sense.
 Gina took good pictures and Gina took good pictures, nudge, nudge.

-ZULU Zulu, (1964), one of the last films made in Technirama, but a stunning example of the image quality available in the process, and a rousing good film, too.
+Zulu, (1964), one of the last films made in Technirama, but a stunning example of the image quality available in the process, and a rousing good film, too.
 A handful of lucky viewers saw the film in 70mm.
 The film was produced by Cy Endfield and Stanley Baker, who also starred along with newcomer Michael Caine.
-Zulu is an exceptionally well made film recounting the historic battle of Rourke's Drift, between a handful of British troops and a massive Zulu army.
+Zulu is an exceptionally well made film recounting the historic battle of Rorke's Drift, between a handful of British troops and a massive Zulu army.
 The Curator highly recommends this film to one and all.
-Unfortunately, while there is a fairly wide selection of VHS and DVD videos available, they are all pretty crappy, suffering with either rotten picture or poor sound, or both.
-Zulu deserves better.
+There is a fairly wide selection of DVD videos available, many are pretty crappy, suffering with either rotten picture or poor sound, or both.
+Fortunately Zulu is now available on Blu-ray and it's phenomenal.
+The Technirama quality shines in every frame, some of which I've duplicated below.